21 German Clothing Brands Every Highsnobiety Reader Should Know

 A Kind Of Guise

-With A Kind of Guise collections inspired by Mongolian football culture and picturesque highways of North America, A Kind Of Guise's cosmopolitan take on casualwear steps into unknown territories while keeping one foot firmly planted on wearability.
+This far in, A Kind of Guise collections have taken cues from Mongolian football culture, the picturesque highways of North America, and everything in between.
+As such, it represents take on cosmopolitan casualwear that explores unknown territories while keeping one foot firmly planted on wearability.

 NO/FAITH STUDIOS